 In adults with blocked tear ducts, doctors first try different methods to treat the underlying disorder.
 If these methods do not work, doctors may have to do surgery to make a new drainage pathway for tears.

-As people age, the tear ducts often narrow.
+As people age, the tear ducts often narrow (acquired dacryostenosis Acquired dacryostenosis Dacryostenosis is narrowing of the nasolacrimal duct, which drains tears away from the eye.
+Dacryostenosis can be present from birth (congenital) or develop after birth (acquired).
+Either type... read more ).
 Such narrowing is a common cause of unexplained watery eyes in older people.
 However, complete blockage of the tear duct is also possible.
 Rarely, a tumor of a tear sac is the cause.

 Common causes of tearing include allergies, dry eyes, inward or outward turning of the eyelids, as well as infection, narrowing, or blockage of the tear drainage pathway.

 Testing, if necessary, can often be done in an ophthalmologist's office.

 Other testing, such as dacryoscintigraphy or dacryocystography (imaging tests of the tear ducts) or computed tomography, is necessary when in-office tests do not reveal the cause or doctors suspect a tumor.

 |ISOPTO CARPINE, PILOPINE HS, SALAGEN|